dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-controller/includes/adding-controller6.md

 Run the app without the debugger.

-Append `/HelloWorld` to the path in the address bar.
+Append "HelloWorld" to the path in the address bar.
 The `Index` method returns a string.

 ![Browser window showing an app response of This is my default action](~/tutorials/first-mvc-app/adding-controller/_static/hell1.png)